-Again, this depends on where you live - but generally, yes!
+Yes.
 In the US, you can offset gains and losses of a similar kind (so generally in the same tax rates).
 So if you have gains from stocks and losses from crypto, you'd be able to offset your crypto capital losses against capital gains from stocks.

 Yes, you can tax loss harvest Bitcoin.
 It doesn't matter on the specific cryptocurrency you're tax loss harvesting - it's all the same from a tax perspective.

 Can I claim losses back on crypto?